Stop Move to Make Assamese Muslims Homeless & Stateless

 3.29 crore people from 68.27 lakh families in Assam have submitted over 6.5 crore documents with the National Register of Citizens (NRC) to prove their Indian citizenship.
 But the NRC recently published a list of only 1.9 crores as legal citizens.
-A huge number of 1.39 crore Assamese, almost all Muslim, are under threat of having their legitimate citizenship revoked.
+A huge number of 1.39 crore Assamese, many of them from poor and marginalised communities, are under threat of having their legitimate citizenship revoked.

 Imagine your citizenship being revoked.
 You find yourself suddenly stateless, without not just a home but also the right to call a country your home.
 You are condemned to soul-crushing poverty, you cannot earn a livelihood, cannot send your children to school!

 We, at Citizens for Justice and Peace (CJP) believe, Indians must raise their voice against this… and the time to do this, is Right Now!

 The Politics behind the Cut-off Date